 Interest Rate Risk.
 An increase in interest rates typically causes a decrease in the value of fixed-income securities in which the Fund may invest.
-Given that interest rates are near historic lows, risks associated with rising rates are heightened.
 Fixed-income securities with longer durations tend to be more sensitive to changes in interest rates, generally making them more volatile than fixed-income securities with shorter durations.
+The Fund may face a heightened level of interest rate risk due to changes in monetary policy.